tamerfahmy/NetExtensions/README.md

 ## Installation
 Each project will have a separate NuGet package which allows to install only the required packages based on the requirments.
 NetExtensions-Core libaray will be the base which might be a prerequisite in other extension projects.

-You can use these set of extension methods by installing it via the below Nuget command below.
+You can use these set of extension methods by installing it via the below Nuget command.
 ```sh
 PM> Install-Package NetExtensions-Core
 ```